ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 :comparelog - given path/names of 2 log files, show entries that are different

 ---- Fact info -
-:allfacts  - Write all facts to TMP/facts.tmp for current bot.  :allfacts all does all bots.
+:allfacts  - Write all facts to TMP/facts.tmp for current bot current language.  :allfacts all does all bots and all languages.
 :facts     - Display all facts with given word or meaning or fact set :userfacts - Display current user facts